dashingly/danthilab2/mazewar/README.txt

 	1) MazeServer:
 		- Implements the MazeServer, that listens to commands from all clients, orders them in a queue, and broadcast the ordered commands to all clients.
 		- It also takes care of the start sequence of the game, making sure that all clients have joined the game in order.
 		- This Class runs a MazeServerHandlerThread thread for each client connected to the server to listen an enqueue commands from these clients, and runs a single MazeserverReplierThread thread that dequeues the commands from the command queue and broadcasts it to all of the clients.
+It finally runs a MazeServerUpdateProjectiles thread that issues a UpdateProjectile commands to all client that moves all projectiles forward in their local maps.
 	2) MazePacket:
 		Packet format of the packets exchanged between the MazeWar Client and the Server.
 Contains, client event, client name, and max client info.
 	3) MazeServerHandlerThread:
 		Handles each client, listens to their commands (client events), and enqueues the commands accordingly.
 	4) MazeserverReplierThread:
 		Dequeues the commands from the command queue, and broadcasts it to all of the clients.
+	5) MazeServerUpdateProjectilesThread:
+		Issues a UpdateProjectile commands to all client every 200ms by enqueing the command in the ServerInQueue.
+This command type moves all projectiles forward in the client's local maps.
+This is essential to maintain consistensy between events ordering between all clients since the projectiles used to get updated based on the client's local clocks.

 	Client side:
 	1) MazeClientHandler: